CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 problem with domain constraint.

 Eq. {eq}`eq_maximonech` is valid for one pair of images.
 In the CIMR sea-ice drift algorithm, we however envision not one pair of (start, end) images but 16 pairs
-(fwd-fwd, fwd-bck, bck-fwd, and fwd-bck) for each of Ku-V, Ku-H, Ka-V, and Ka-H considering the foward and backward scans as separate images.
+(fwd-fwd, fwd-bck, bck-fwd, and fwd-bck) for each of K-V, K-H, Ka-V, and Ka-H considering the foward and backward scans as separate images.
 Following {cite:t}`lavergne:2010:cmcc-jgr` we implement an inplicit merging of the information content of the 16 imaging channels by maximizing a sum of cross-correlation functions:

 $$